See also: arXiv page, ORCID profile and Google Scholar profle.

 Current interests:

-• Extreme values of log-correlated fields; connections to random matrices, number theory, branching processes and PDE (the Fisher–KPP equation and related reaction-diffusion systems);
+• Extreme values of log-correlated fields; connections to random matrices, number theory, branching processes and reaction-diffusion PDE

 • Pseudospectrum for random non-normal operators; related topics in geometric functional analysis, random matrix theory and free probability.